khe123/Relay-forceFetch-problem/README.md

+# Relay-forceFetch-problem

 Demo for Relay forceFetch bug.

 App makes an initial read.
-When button is clicked a forceFetch is triggered which results in a response with no data.# Relay-forceFetch-problem
+When button is clicked a forceFetch is triggered which results in a response with no data.

+#Run

+npm run update-schema
+npm start